-Education for prisoners is at their own expense through distance education courses or studies completed through U.S. mail.
+Education for prisoners is at their own expense through distance education courses or studies completed through the U.S. Mail.
+This page presents the various paper-based correspondences course options for inmates and our favorite correspondence programs for inmates.

-While the case for prison education is clear, with many proven benefits for prisoners, their family, the community and the overall economy, over the past 20 years the U.S. has cut funding for prison education, beginning with Congress passing the Violent Crime Control and Law Enforcement Act in 1994 (Read More about the controversial history of prison education).
+The case for prison education is clear, with many proven benefits for prisoners, their families, the community, and the overall economy.
+Over the past 20 years, the U.S. has cut funding for prison education, beginning with Congress passing the Violent Crime Control and Law Enforcement Act in 1994.
+You can read more about the controversial history of prison education.

 In the summer of 2015, the Obama administration temporarily re-instated the Pell Grants, a financial entitlement for students with financial needs.
 These grants may be available for U.S. prisoners if legislation permits.
-Read more about the Pell Grants.
+This funding would allow funding for print-based correspondence courses for inmates.

 While program offerings aren’t ideal, correspondence education programs do have benefits.
 All levels of study and courses are available, from high school to business administration, ministerial, and even law.